comp530-lab5/benchmarking-startup/README.md

 WRITEUP NOTES:
-/dev/sbd1 is only 512MB, so we wrote/read to the disk twice to reach 1GB
+/dev/sbd1 is only 512MB, so we used /dev/sda1, which was a 1GB drive